 - MKShft: Creative company based in San Francisco.
 Clients: Saatchi & Saatchi, Twitter, HTC, Velocidi PR, Bloomberg

-- MindBug Studios: Your ideas explained in short, fun, animated video.
+- MindBug Studios: Explainer video company where your ideas are explained in short, fun, animated video.
 Clients: Rent Hackr, NOPSEC

 - Mypromovideos: We make your message sell.
 Clients: Ogilvy, Flipkart.com

 - Motion Crafter: Explainer video production company.
 Clients: HP, Rackspace, Allstate

 - Panda Motion: We make explainer videos.
 Clients: Squarespace.com, Quipster

 - Paper Krane: Portland-based studio that makes engaging & affordable animated marketing videos.
 Clients: Adidas, Clean Water Services, SkyLife

 - Picturelab: An explainer video company with a team of creative folk who are passionate about visual storytelling and everything web and tech.
 Clients: Google, eSignal

 - Piehole: Create kick ass video to explain what you do.
 Clients: Zapper, Agent Converter, Smartvault.com

 - Planet Nutshell: We make videos called Nutshells that explain alien concepts to everyday people.
 Clients: Microsoft, Google, cpb